-Before joining OU in Jan 2014, for three years he has worked as a Research Scientist at Qatar Mobility Innovations Center, (formerly known as Qatar University Wireless Innovation Center), Doha, Qatar.
-QMIC is a national innovation centre embodying a unique initiative by the state of Qatar to carry out multidisciplinary applied research in field of mobile systems.
-In this position, Dr. Imran led the development of a wide range of innovative solutions by conducting research mainly in the disciplines of wireless communication, software development, internet of things (IoT) and intelligent transport systems.
-In this role, he also worked as the lead research scientist on a large multinational research project on performance enhancement in LTE/LTE-A. His role at QMIC also included teaching parts of courses on wireless communications at Qatar University at under graduate and post graduate level.
+Before joining OU in Jan 2014, for three years he has worked as a Research Scientist at Qatar Mobility Innovations Center (QMIC), Doha, Qatar.
+QMIC is a national innovation centre embodying a unique initiative by the state of Qatar to carry out multidisciplinary applied research in the field of data science for applications in mobile networks.
+In this position, Dr Imran led the development of a wide range of innovative solutions in the domain of automated networked systems while coordinating a multidisciplinary team consisting of data scientists, software developers and research assistants and post-doctoral fellows.

-Prior to joining QMIC, he has worked for five years as a research fellow in wireless cellular systems at the Institute of Communications Systems (ICS), (formerly CCSR) at University of Surrey, UK.
-ICS is Europe’s largest and the most reputed research centre in the field of mobile communications.
-ICS hosts one of the world’s first 5G innovation centre and a citywide testbed established with over $100 million public and private funding.
-In that position, Dr. Imran has contributed to a number of pan-European and international research projects focused on self-organising networks leveraging small cells based deployments as well as high altitude platforms (balloons, drones).
-In these projects he worked in collaboration with key industrial players such as NEC Europe Ltd. (UK), Telefónica (Spain), DOCOMO (Germany), Polska Telefonia Cyfrowa (Poland), Qualcomm (Germany), TTI (Spain), mimoOn (Germany), CTTC (Spain), CEA– LETI (France).
-In two years preceding joining ICS at the University of Surrey, UK, he has worked as a communication lab instructor, BS deployment team leader and RF consultant for leading telecom companies.
+Prior to joining QMIC, he has worked for five years as a research fellow on mobile networks automation and optimization at the Institute of Communications Systems (ICS), at the University of Surrey, UK.
+ICS is Europe’s largest and most reputed research centre in the field of cellular networks.
+In that position, Dr Imran has contributed to a number of pan-European and international research projects focused on automation of mobile networks.
+In these projects, he worked in collaboration with key industrial players such as NEC Europe Ltd. (UK), Telefónica (Spain), DOCOMO (Germany), Polska Telefonia Cyfrowa (Poland), Qualcomm (Germany), TTI (Spain), mimoOn (Germany), CTTC (Spain), CEA– LETI (France) and Surrey Space Center.
+In two years preceding joining ICS at the University of Surrey, UK, he has worked as RF data analyst and optimization engineer.

 He is an Associate Fellow of Higher Education Academy (AFHEA), UK; president of ComSoc Tulsa Chapter; Member of Advisory Board for Special Technical Community on Big Data at IEEE Computer Society; board member of ITERA, and Associate Editor of IEEE Access special section on heterogeneous networks for 5G.